miquels/webnis/README.md

 ## libnss-webnis

-A NSS module that does passwd/group lookups via webnis (using webnis-client).
+A NSS module that does passwd/group lookups via webnis (using webnis-bind).

 ## libpam-webnis

-A PAM module that authenticates via webnis (using webnis-client).
+A PAM module that authenticates via webnis (using webnis-bind).

 ## webnis-bind